Why is it important to control aphids on milkweed plants?

 Avoid using this chemical if the plants are near hives, as the wind may cause particles to drift.

 Another good option is pymetrozine.
-This chemical disrupts the feeding habit of certain insects, including aphids.
+This chemical disrupts the feeding habits of certain insects, including aphids.
 Use this chemical either early in the morning or late at night.

 There are no known effects on pollinators.
 Removing caterpillars during the process is strongly advised, as the full effects of this chemical on immature pollinators are not yet known.